Interview for Mariya Nikiforova about Co.Lab- autonomous film laboratory

 M-How many members are there, and has this varied over time?
 How many very active, initiative-taking members are there?

 Ж – For now there are 4 of was working on film.
 The others are more interested in digitization processes – Kinograph machines- or in think about a real collective filmmaking process.
 It varied a lot but there’s an email group which has been active since the new foundation (2013).
 The interested and collaborating fluxes are heterogeneous just like life is.
 So those 8 persons – considering Jacare collective- come and go, aggregate and disappear responding to our precarious and limited conditions of being all of us part of the “international immaterial labor field”, which here have a radical expression of it’s severe precarization.

 M– According to what model are decisions made in the lab?

 Ж– The decisions are mostly made in a consensus form.
 Sometimes there’s no time for that process or no interest for a particular matter and it has no decision.
 I mean sometimes this chaotic form of organization doesn’t make it possible to make decisions and in this sense we lost opportunities.

 Ж– The Lab has applied to different kinds of funds – in the Pernambuco State there is a permanent fund program that I’ve already mentioned – but we never got any.
 So all equipment and spaces are self-financed.

 M-What are the primary activities that take place in the lab?

 Ж– For now I think that thought is one important activity.
-I mean to put attention in a information about other filmmaking practices and procedures – that the public university here doesn’t teach for example.
-Or in our free time or also in ours day jobs to program, teach and of course make films.
+I mean to put attention on information about other filmmaking practices and procedures – that the public university here doesn’t teach for example.
+Or in our free time or also in our day jobs to program, teach and of course make films.
 So to film using analog cameras to develop, paint and share knowledge about our practice is our primary activity for now.